DenisLitvin/Pinner/README.md

 If you you want to see the full example, run the example project, clone the repo, and run `pod install` from the Example directory first.

 ### Pinner
-All the constraints are specified as the input parameters, all calculations are made in the closure.
+All constraints are specified as the input parameters, all calculations are made in the closure.
-You can easily pin the view to any side of it's superview with `pin(to:)`, or `pinAndReturn(to:)` methods of the instance of `CSMConstraintPinner`, if you want to use the constraint later.
+You can easily pin the view to any side of it's superview with `pin(to:)`, method of the instance of `CSMConstraintPinner`, or `pinAndReturn(to:)` if you want to use the constraint later.
 Constants are made by using `equal(_:)` or `equalAndReturn(_:)` methods.

 #### Input parameters for `pin` methods (use in that order):